-The Continuity and Differentiability Class 12 NCERT Solutions given here cover Exercise 5.6 of Class 12 Mathematics Chapter 5 Continuity and Differentiability in full.
-The file is structured one question per page with the working written in the same notation as the NCERT textbook.
-The this chapter link back to the solutions PDF-level page where the broader concept set is summarised.
+These NCERT Solutions cover Exercise 5.6 of Class 12 Maths Chapter 5 Continuity and Differentiability in full, one question per page, in the same notation as the textbook.
+The free PDF is right below.

 - CBSE Weightage: Exercise 5.6 problems map to 3-4 marks inside the Continuity and Differentiability 6-8 mark block.